 Students will master the operation of the torch and become knowledgeable of the gases used in this cutting process.
 Cutting, beveling and gouging of various thicknesses of steel using appropriate tip size, will be accomplished.
-Also the use of alternate fuels will be covered.
+Also the use of alternate fuels will be covered and air carbon arc cutting.